open-policy-agent/gatekeeper/README.md

 1. Add the authorization module to the APIServer via flag, e.g.: `--authorization-mode=Node,Webhook,RBAC`
 1. Configure a webhook config file which is used by the APIServer to call the webhook, e.g.: `--authorization-webhook-config-file=/etc/kubernetes/kubernetes-policy-controller.kubeconfig`.
 See example file content [here](./deploy/kubernetes-policy-controller.kubeconfig)
 1. Deploy the policy-controller via static pod manifest.
 Place e.g. the following file in `/etc/kubernetes/manifests/`.
 See example file content [here](./deploy/kubernetes-policy-controller.yaml).
 In this case no `kube-mgmt` container is deployed, because this would lead to an circular dependency.
 In this case the policies are stored in the folder `/etc/kubernetes/policy` on the master node.
 Alternatively, they could be deployed via shared volume and an `initContainer`.
+   1. To avoid dependencies on the Kubernetes API Server use the flag `--authorization-mode=true`
 1. Deploy some of the policies stored under [policy/authorization](./policy/authorization).
 There are examples for:
    1. Blocking create/update/delete on Calico CRDs
    1. Namespace-based blocking of the usage of `privileged` PodSecurityPolicy
    1. Blocking access to StorageClass `cinder`
    1. Blocking create/update/delete on ValidatingWebhookConfigurations & MutatingWebhookConfigurations (which isn't possible via ValidatingWebhooks & MutatingWebhooks)
    1. Blocking `exec` and `cp` on Pods in kube-system

 *Note* This authorization modules are never called for users with group `system:masters`